stefanwille/crystal-redis-examples/README.md

-## Examples for the Crystal-Redis
+## Examples for Crystal-Redis

-These examples are meant to get you started with the [Crystal Redis client](https://github.com/stefanwille/crystal-redis).
+These examples are meant to help you get you started with the [Crystal Redis client](https://github.com/stefanwille/crystal-redis).

 ## Installation